rdmorganiser/rdmorganiser.github.io/en/workpackages.md

 Concept
 -------

-The content and its logical structure and dependencies have to be cast into a user friendly flow of questions, This is the main task of WP1.
+The content and its logical structure and dependencies have to be cast into a user friendly flow of questions, which is the main task of WP1.
 It uses material already available from previous work which will be critically assessed, extended and modularised.
 In addition, we want to include specialized sections for disciplinary variations.

 The first iteration will chiefly assess the available Know-How from our own work and already published works.
 The general questions and the specialised sections for specific target groups need to be carefully fitted to create a robust application with a decision tree that enables a stable implementation.
 In following iterations the usability, robustness and extensibility will be reviewed and improved.